Peptic Ulcer

 • Limiting alcohol and caffeine.
 They can make your symptoms worse.

 • Not using NSAIDs.
 These include aspirin and ibuprofen.
-Speak with your provider about whether alternatives are recommended for you.
+Talk to your doctor about what you should take instead.

 Medicines to treat ulcers may include:

 • H2-blockers (histamine receptor blockers).
-These reduce the amount of acid your stomach makes by blocking the hormone histamine.
+These reduce how much acid your stomach makes by blocking a hormone called histamine.
 Histamine helps to make acid.

 • Proton pump inhibitors or PPIs.
 These lower stomach acid levels and protect the lining of your stomach and duodenum.